 |L2 Cache||640 KB||1 MB||1 MB|

 While we've already covered Tegra 2, it's important to examine the graphics performance of each tablet.
 Sy Choudhury, director of product management at Qualcomm, once stated, "There is a misconception that the same processor and operating system gives the same performance."
-That's a phenomenon found on every tablet and smartphone.
-Why is it wrong to expect the same performance from all Honeycomb-based Tegra 2 tablets?
-Hardware vendors get access to the same optimizations from the SoC developer, but not all of the software-based tweaks are enabled by OEMs.
+Why is wrong to expect the same performance from all Android-based Tegra 2 tablets?
+All hardware vendors get the same hardware optimizations from SoC developer, but not all of the software optimizations are enabled by OEMs.